glacasa/TwoStepsAuthenticator/README.md

 RFC 6238 http://tools.ietf.org/html/rfc6238<br>
 RFC 4226 http://tools.ietf.org/html/rfc4226

-Compatible with Microsoft Authenticator for Windows Phone, and Google Authenticator for Android and iPhone.
+Compatible with Microsoft Authenticator and Google Authenticator, for Android and iPhone.

 You can use this library as well for a client application (if you want to create your own authenticator) or for a server application (add two-step authentication on your asp.net website)